How to visit the Amazon rainforest in Brazil: A complete guide

 In terms of wildlife, there definitely are some dangerous animals in the Amazon but it’s unlikely that they’d attack you unless you provoke them or get too close.
 To avoid potentially dangerous encounters with animals, do your jungle hikes and river explorations with a guide.

-A couple running on a sandy deserted beach near Alter do Chão, the state of Para
+My boyfriend and I running on a sandy deserted beach near Alter do Chão, the state of Para

 A beach near Alter do Chão